-Reno Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Moving to Work, and Section 8 Project-Based Voucher (PBV) programs.
+Reno Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Moving to Work, and Section 8 Project-Based Voucher (PBV) programs.

 |Washoe County, Nevada Housing Choice Voucher||Closed|

 |Reno Housing Authority Project-Based Voucher||Closed|